Oluwabukunmii/Oluwabukunmii.githhub.io/README.md

 My portfolio site showcasing my C# and ASP.NET Core projects.
 # 👋 Hi, I'm Oluwabukunmi Ogunlana

-I am a Backend Developer who blends her network perspective with backend engineering.
-I am all for building systems that are clean, efficient, and optimized for performance, with a deep appreciation for how applications interact with networks and infrastructure.
+I am a Backend Engineer who blends her network perspective with backend engineering.
+I am focused and all for building systems that are clean, efficient, and optimized for performance, with a deep appreciation for how applications interact with networks and infrastructure.

 ---